 Why should God save us from the lessons He taught His son?
 As long as our faith focuses upon ourselves, we will never mature, nor will we learn the lessons God has for us.
 If we truly follow Jesus, we too will submit to the lessons God seeks to teach us, even in suffering.
 Our refusal to do so indicates our ultimate rejection of following Jesus.

 Father, You loved Your son Jesus dearly, yet You taught Him obedience through His sufferings.
-Lord, teach us Your lessons too.
+Lord, teach us too.
 May we submit to You and Your will in all we do and say, and in every circumstance.
 Amen.